 No, deposit is subject to EBiSC approval of each line you wish to deposit into the Bank.
 The EBiSC catalogue will be selectively developed according to the needs of the research community and resources of the Bank to characterise and curate them.

-After review and approval of the consent obtained at tissue procurement, completion of an EBiSC Material Deposit Agreement (EMDA), and collection of cell line characterisation data into the hPSCreg portal, a number of vials (3-5) can be shipped to one of our Central Facilities either in Germany or the UK.
+After review and approval of the consent obtained at tissue procurement, completion of an EBiSC Material Deposit Agreement (EMDA), and collection of cell line characterisation data into the hPSCreg portal, a number of vials (3-5) can be shipped to our Central Banking.
 The Bank may then further characterise and expand the cell line, and cryopreserve 30-50 vials for storage and distribution.
-The European Collection of Authenticated Cell Cultures (ECACC) in the UK will distribute vials to users, and all deposited lines are stored long-term at the ‘mirror bank’ established by the Fraunhofer Institute for Biomedical Engineering (IBMT) in Sulzbach, Germany, in a secure storage facility.
+The Fraunhofer Institute for Biomedical Engineering located in Germany, will store and distribute vials to users.

 It is the responsibility of the entities involved in tissue collection, cell line generation and manipulation to agree who ‘owns’ the cell line and will deposit the lines with EBiSC.
 Depending on investments of time, expertise and funds the Depositor may be the organisation that carried out the reprogramming to create the iPSC line, the party conducting further work such as gene editing to generate a variant of the line, the party who collected the original tissue sample from which the iPSC line was derived or perhaps a third party who has commissioned one of the others to undertake such work.